Skip to content

 ' calls to the argumentsVariables function

-wscript.echo "sum=" & argumentsVariables(array(-1,2,7,8))
+wscript.echo "somme=" & argumentsVariables(array(-1,2,7,8))

-wscript.echo "sum=" & argumentsVariables(array(-1,10,12))
+wscript.echo "somme=" & argumentsVariables(array(-1,10,12))

-' calls to functions without parameters
+' function calls without parameters

 ' end